speedruncomorg/api/version1/runs.md

 Runs are the meat of our business at speedrun.com.
 A run is a finished attempt to play a game, adhering to that game's ruleset.
-Invalid attempts (use of cheats) or obsolete runs (the ones superseeded by a better time by the same player(s) in the same ruleset) still count as runs and are available via API.
+Invalid attempts (use of cheats) or obsolete runs (the ones superseded by a better time by the same player(s) in the same ruleset) still count as runs and are available via API.

 If you need the **leaderboards** (non-obsolete, valid runs sorted by time), this is not the droid